 Who are the beneficiaries of the Country Dance-a-Thon?

-• The Positive Resource Center offers free and confidential disability benefits counseling and employment services for people living with HIV/AIDS and mental health disabilities.
+Positive Resource Center offers comprehensive benefits counseling (benefits advocacy and direct legal representation) and employment services (providing vocational rehabilitation and job search services) to people with HIV/AIDS or mental health disabilities.

 • The Sundance Association provides country-western dance instruction and events and raises thousands of dollars annually for other charity organizations.
 Part of the funds will be earmarked for the performance group, the Sundance Bandits.